matrix-org/synapse/docs/specification.rst

 Clients can receive new events by long-polling the home server.
 This will hold open the HTTP connection for a short period of time waiting for new events, returning early if an event occurs.
 This is called the `Event Stream`_.
-All events which are visible to the client and match the client's query will appear in the event stream.
+All events which are visible to the client will appear in the event stream.
 When the request returns, an ``end`` token is included in the response.
 This token can be used in the next request to continue where the client left off.

 ..
 TODO
+  How do we filter the event stream?
   Do we ever return multiple events in a single request?
 Don't we get lots of request setup RTT latency if we only do one event per request?
 Do we ever support streaming requests?
 Why not websockets?